tmoss4/bkr/pages/politics/system.md

 <h5>Eligibility</h5>

 The constitution stipulates two requirements for holding a membership position in the House of Assembly:
-<br/>1. being a citizen of the Bahamas who is 21 years or older
+<p>1. being a citizen of the Bahamas who is 21 years or older
-<br/>2. residing in the Bahamas for at least one year immediately before the date of nomination for election
+<br/>2. residing in the Bahamas for at least one year immediately before the date of nomination for election</p>

 <h5>Powers and Responsibilities</h5>